Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 ★★★★★☆

-Very good, feels high-quality, lacquer look unnecessary (scratches quickly)
+Very good workmanship, feels high-quality, lacquer look superfluous (scratches quickly)

 The Fulaim X5 also has the classic two wireless microphones and a receiver plus case.
 Like the Hollyland, the case is rechargeable and convenient, as it is more or less a power bank.
 If you put the devices in the case, they charge directly and are easily stowed away.
 The difference to the C1 is that the devices sit better in the case and it also looks much more valuable.